SkeldJS/Hindenburg/pages/Plugins/Event Listeners.md

 Any events attached to a room are unattached if the plugin is unloaded.

-As with every other Hindenburg plugin design decisions; you can attach event listeners with the `@EventListener()` decorator.
+As with every other Hindenburg plugin design decisions; you can attach event listeners with the {@link EventListener | `@EventListener`} decorator.

 For example:
 ```ts